 Let's face it we've all vented at some point in our lives.
-If you are a manager your middle name is probably "Sounding Board".
+As parents our middle name is "Sounding Board".
 You may even find yourself getting drawn into the situation.
 Before you go down that road again, here are a few suggestions.

 #2 Listen intently, honor the other person with your full and undivided attention avoiding distractions from texts, emails, phone calls, etc.